GergelyStyevko/git-self-training/README.md

 # git-self-training
-This is for git practice
+This is for git practice.

 Nothing useful can be found here.